EPCCed/cq-spec/cq/device_operations.md

 # CQ device operations

 Device operations are valid _within_ a quantum kernel.
+Implementers are encouraged to use the return values for error handling.

 ## Resource management